PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

 > If no Outsiders live, tongiht, choose 2 Townsfolk: they are poisoned. [-1 to +1 Outsider]

+### **The Wight hunts down those who don't belong to awaken.**
+- If the Wight chooses a player that isn't a Townsfolk, they choose again until 2 Townsfolk have been chosen.
+- If there are no Outsiders in play, the Wight wakes on the first night.
+- The Wight can add or remove 1 Outsider, but doesn't have to.

 ### __How to run__
 While setting up the game, before putting character tokens in the bag, you may add or remove one Outsider character token.